 In 1963, Hamilton established Charles Hamilton Galleries in New York City, the first American gallery devoted exclusively to autographs.

-Charles Hamilton authored more than a dozen novels during his lifetime, including Collecting Autographs and Manuscripts (1962), The Signature of America: A Fresh Look at Famous Handwriting (1979), Great Forgers and Famous Fakes (1980), American Autographs (1983) and The Hitler Diaries: Fakes That Fooled the World (1991).
+Charles Hamilton authored more than a dozen books during his lifetime, including Collecting Autographs and Manuscripts (1962), The Signature of America: A Fresh Look at Famous Handwriting (1979), Great Forgers and Famous Fakes (1980), American Autographs (1983) and The Hitler Diaries: Fakes That Fooled the World (1991).